-Essentially, LCD TV uses fluorescent bulbs to enhance backlighting while LED TV utilizes much more effective light-emitting diodes for backlighting purposes thus the name to suggestively differentiate it from the former.
+Essentially, LCD TV uses fluorescent bulbs to enhance backlighting while LED TV utilizes much more effective light-emitting diodes for backlighting purposes thus the name suggestively differentiates it from the former.
 Simply put, LED refers to the technology that allows backlighting of the screen and not the system that facilitates image display.
 LED TV is a type of LCD but with more advanced technological input as far as backlighting is concerned.

 Moreover, LCD TV’s liquid crystals do not produce light on their own hence the need for a backlighting system.
 In contrast, LED screens which formerly utilized fluorescent bulbs for light production, have now evolved a notch higher and currently make use of emitting diodes to act as a consistent source of light for backlighting.
-The most advanced set of LCD TVs have also upped their game and are discarding the archaic fluorescent bulbs for the more efficient light emitting diodes but crucially, it still revolves around LCD image display technology.
+The most advanced set of LCD TVs have also upped their game and are discarding the archaic fluorescent bulbs for more efficient light-emitting diodes but crucially, it still revolves around LCD image display technology.

 Additionally, the positioning of lights in both sets of TV technology can differ.
 LCD TV’s florescent bulbs are placed behind the screen whilst LED TV’s emitting diodes are located at the edges of the screen or behind it.
 This has a considerable impact on the size of the screen which translates to bigger screens in LCDs as opposed to LEDs.
-However, this peculiar trend is changing, with manufacturers of LCDs also keen on reducing the size of its screen which has a substantial contribution to the portability of the TV.
+However, this particular trend is changing, with manufacturers of LCDs also keen on reducing the size of their screen which has a substantial contribution to the portability of the TV.

 Why are LED TVs better?

 While LCD TVs are mentioned in the same breath as LED TVs, the comparison is unjust in most perspectives.
-Not only do LEDs offer much more pronounced picture quality, they also do so without having to sacrifice screen size in a major way.
-All in all, the aspects of durability while retaining image quality cannot be looked whatsoever, and LED TV offers exactly that.
+Not only do LEDs offer much more pronounced picture quality, but they also do so without having to sacrifice screen size in a major way.
+All in all, the aspects of durability while retaining image quality cannot be looked at whatsoever, and LED TV offers exactly that.